 Here are some of our top tips for how to sell a home with asbestos.

 Asbestos is dangerous due to its microscopic fibres.
-If they become airborne when a material is damaged or has deteriorated, the fibres could be inhaled, causing serious health problems like lung cancer and mesothelioma.
+If they become airborne when a material is disturbed or has deteriorated, the fibres could be inhaled.
+This has been well known to cause irreversible damage and serious health problems like lung cancer, asbestosis and mesothelioma.

-Typical spots where asbestos might be hiding include insulation materials, floors (e.g., vinyl tiles), textured ceilings, roofing (like felt and overlapping tiles), cement sheets, plaster walls and pipe lagging.
+Typical interior areas where asbestos might be lurking include insulation materials, floors (e.g., vinyl tiles), textured ceilings, plaster walls, boiler insulation, partition walls and pipe lagging.

 Can you sell a house with asbestos in it?